 #6 Craft storage– More craft storage is also on my wish list this year.
 But I don't want ugly plastic bins.
 I want cool, unique and functional craft storage and I bet the crafter in your life does, too!
 There are loads of super cool and practical craft storage items out there, like this awesome cart.

 #7 Yarn Tote Kit– If you have a knitter or crocheter in your life and they don't already have one of these, get it for them–they will love you even more than they already do!
-I plan to learn crocheting this year and this bad boy is on my list of supplies to get me started (along with this Craftsy class to get me started).
+I plan to learn crocheting this year and this bad boy is on my list of supplies to get me started (along with a Craftsy class to get me started).
 I don't have time to deal with tangled yarn.
 Just sayin'.
-This is the one I have my eye on.
+This one is also perfect for staying organized!

 #9 Screen printing kit– How fun is this?!
 Screen printing is a printing technique where a mesh screen is used to transfer ink onto a substrate (like fabric), except in areas made impermeable to the ink by a blocking stencil.
-It's a technique that has been around for decades, but is usually only available to commerical operations because of the equipment needed.
-But NOW a regular ole' consumer like you and me can do it at home!
+It's a technique that has been around for decades but is usually only available to commercial operations because of the equipment needed.
+But NOW a regular ole' consumer like you and I can do it at home!
 Now, I have to say, using a cutting machine with iron-on transfer strikes me as far less complicated.
-But iron-on definitely gives a different look than screen printing, so if the crafter or maker in your life wants to screen print, then screen printing they shall!
+But iron-on definitely gives a different look than screen printing, so if the crafter or maker in your life wants to screenprint, then screen printing they shall!

 #10 A personal gift to show that “understand” them- There are loads of novelty gifts for crafters, like mugs, t-shirts and bags.
-This “makers gonna make” necklace speaks to my maker heart :) (Joe, if you are reading this, I totally want this!)
+This “makers gonna make” keychain speaks to my maker heart and it is rainbow :)!!!